It’s that time of the year again. Kids are back in school,...

-As you can see, even with just the debts that I can remember, I was left with £36,016.49 of debt.
+As you can see, even with just the debts that I can remember, I was left with £36,016.49 to pay off.
 By negotiating with each creditor it only cost me £20,082.61 to pay off.
 (Although I’m pretty sure the total amount I spent paying off debts was closer to £28K so there must be a few that I’ve missed.)

 It took me 6 years – the last debt was cleared in February 2010

 My divorce solicitor told me that I wouldn’t be able to assign any of the debts over to my ex.
 She advised me to go bankrupt.
 In retrospect I should have sought more advice on this.
-The Citizens Advice Bureau (CAB) were very helpful, utterly non-judgmental and helped me set up a payment schedule, paying £1 a month to each company.
+The Citizens Advice Bureau (CAB) were very helpful and utterly non-judgmental.
+They helped me set up a payment schedule, paying £1 a month to each company.

 StepChange Debt Charity agreed with CAB.
-I was embarrassed about speaking to them as I thought they would ask me what I’d spent the money on but they didn’t, they just listened and helped.
-It was like a weight being lifted off my shoulders having someone listen to my dreadful secret and not deem me to be a bad person.
+I was so embarrassed about speaking to them.
+I thought they’d ask me what I’d spent the money on but they didn’t.
+They just listened and helped.
+It was like a weight being lifted off my shoulders having someone listen to my dreadful secret.
+I was never once made to feel like a bad person.

-I didn’t answer my home phone for several years unless I was expecting a call, as most of the time it was a debt company chasing money.
+I didn’t answer my home phone for several years unless I was expecting a call.
+I was always afraid that it was a debt company chasing money.
 I still find it hard to answer it even now.
 Some companies are OK to deal with but some are terrifying.

-What makes it even more complicated is that most companies sell on debts, meaning that it was almost impossible to keep track of who I had paid what to – I’m quite sure that I repaid some of the debts twice!
+What makes it even more complicated is that most companies sell on debts.
+This made it almost impossible to keep track of who I had paid what to.
+I’m quite sure that I repaid some of the debts twice!
 For example – the £1,840 debt to Barclays was at one point being chased by five different companies.
 FIVE!
 All five companies claimed theirs was a different debt and that I HAD to deal with them.

-Sometimes they phoned, sometimes they wrote, sometimes they sent bailiffs round but mostly it was a combination of all three methods.
+Sometimes they phoned, sometimes they wrote, sometimes they sent bailiffs round.
+Mostly it was a combination of all three methods.
 Like most of the debts, this particular one was a joint debt so I gave all of them my ex’s details too.
 However they very blatantly told me that it was easier to pursue me for the debt as he was hard to get hold of!